Updated: February 2, 2023

 A transactional lawyer sometimes referred to as a business law attorney provides a variety of legal services pertaining to the ongoings of business entities.
 This covers anything from the creation, interpretation, and dissolution of contracts, to estate planning advice, matters of employment, and even matters pertaining to intellectual property rights.
-Business transaction lawyers are versed in a variety of business types and industry standards, so they may provide adequate representation for whatever your company may need.
+Our Glendale business transaction lawyers are versed in a variety of business types and industry standards, so they may provide adequate representation for whatever your company may need.

 What is Transactional Law?